14 July 2022. The full and final technical report on the trials is now published on the National Highways website here.

 A control group of HGVs carrying the same loads and following the same routes, but with the platooning technology turned off, will be used to compare effectiveness.

-HelmUK is run by a consortium of partners led by TRL on behalf of the Department for Transport and Highways England.
+HelmUK is run by a consortium of partners led by TRL on behalf of the Department for Transport and Highways England (now National Highways).

 No. HGV platooning technology has been extensively trialled across other parts of Europe and in the USA to demonstrate the technology.
 These UK trials, however, will be the first to include a realistic commercial operation.